Glen Mill PoW Camp, Oldham

 Below; Front cover;

-Below; a couple of examples from the book The caption refers to the morning head count to make sure no-one had escaped during the night.
+Below; a few examples from the book The caption refers to the morning head count to make sure no-one had escaped during the night.

 Below; This looks like a carpentry workshop.
 Note the patches on the uniforms, which were a way of grading prisoners.
 Compare this sketch with the photo above of PoWS outside Glen Mill carrying sacks; you can see the same patches on the legs of their uniforms.